 Bias incidents and hate crimes are acts motivated by bigotry and/or hate based on the victim’s actual or perceived race, ethnicity, nationality, gender, sexual orientation, gender identity/expression, religion or disability.
 Hate crimes are those acts that violate criminal law, such as violence or vandalism; many crimes carry more severe punishments if the motivation for that crime is proven to be hate.
 Bias or hate-motivated speech may be illegal such as harassment, threats, or disruptive speech.

-However, some bias or hate motivated speech may be constitutionally protected and thus not subject to university disciplinary action or formal investigation.
-Note: this definition is used for reporting and statistical purposes only and carries no independent punitive weight or authority.
+However, some bias or hate-motivated speech may be constitutionally protected and thus not subject to university disciplinary action or formal investigation.
+Please note that this definition is used for reporting and statistical purposes only and carries no independent punitive weight or authority.